capital-G/supercollider-wiki/Recording-in-SuperCollider-(WIP).md

     };
     )
 ```
 In the above example, we knew exactly the amount of time before it was safe to stop recording without cutting off the audio.
 But with effects like reverb and echo, it may not be easy to compute when the tails end.
-You can just take a guess and trim trailing silence when mastering, or you can do something fancier.
+You can just take a guess and trim trailing silence later, or you can do something fancier.
 This example ends recording the next time all inputs are silent:
 ```supercollider
     (
     // This SynthDef has no output, only stereo input.